gitmax681/hand-gesture-classification/README.md

 This gives us a array of 400 values and this 400 data points represent the structure of hand.

-This array is then normalized between 1 and 0 and given into a feed forward neural network which would give a softmax probabilty of being each class.
+This array is then normalized between 1 and 0 and given into a feed forward neural network which would give a softmax probabilty of being each class which is implemented in tensorflow.

+## <a name="disadvantages"></a> Disadvantages.

+Since we have 400 of float32 data points for representing state of hand it, even 100 data instances would nearly make 1mb. this create a problem when we need to have more than a 20 symbols.

+Cause this is for learning purposes it won't be much of a deal.

+Happy Coding :heart: from Arjun Manjunath